 Ebab also lists and books LGBT-friendly rooms, studio apartments and hostel dorms across a broad range of locations, features and prices, in Berlin and elsewhere in Germany.

 Similar to airbnb on a local scale, WG-Gesucht lists sublet apartments, a long-time rental tradition here for people who head out of town for weekends, weeks or sometimes months.
 Costs can usually beat the price of either hotels or hostels, and you have all the comforts of home.
-Pick up an cheap cell phone to give in your e-mail enquiries to make the search process easier (incoming local calls are free).
+Buying a cheap cell phone to use when making e-mail enquiries will make the search process easier (incoming local calls are free).